Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 - New category - D - merging C and B by creating Split intersections (C) where exits have a different amount of lanes (B).
 Would anyone ever use one of those?
 That's the main reason holding me back, so let me know if you'd like something like this
 - Idk, maybe I've missed some blueprint?
 If so, let me know, and I'll make it
 - If you have any suggestions on how I could improve this book, let me know.
 I can't promise that I'll check the comments often, but better late than never
+- Updates may and will be delayed due to petty reasons such as school

 # Change Log: